mapbender/mapbender-documentation/en/functions/basic/map.rst

 * **SRS:** Spatial reference system.
 Two ways of SRS definitions are supported: EPSG: CODE or EPSG:CODE|MY SRS TITLE.
 * **Map units:** Units in which the map is calculated.
 Choose between meters, degrees, feet, miles or inches.
 Default is "degrees".
 * **Tile size:** Size of the tiles of tiled WMS services.
-* **Delay before tiles:** For future use of WMS-T, if time parameters are used (feature on hold).
 * **Max.
 Extent:** Maximal map extent, defined by BBOX parameters.
 * **Start Extent:** Map extent that is visible at application launch.
 Defined by BBOX parameters.
 * **Scales (csv):** a csv scale list.
 These scales will be supported in your application if you zoom (e.g. via mouse wheel)
-* **Max. resolution:** Only auto is supported.
-So please do not change.
-Defines the resulution of the map.
 * **Other SRS:** Other spatial reference systems.
 Two SRS definitions are supported: EPSG: CODE or EPSG:CODE|MY SRS TITLE.